Best Melbourne Breakfasts 2019

 CH James - Station St Fairfield

-CH James, a trio of festive spaces, has launched in Station Street Fairfield.
+CH James, a trio of festive spaces, is a popular cafe in iconic Station Street Fairfield.
 Locals are keen to experience the modern menu and character of the venue, which includes a stunning outdoor courtyard.
 The World Loves Melbourne was invited to experience CH James and some of its signature dishes.
 The ambience here is a standout, with large welcoming windows and bright spaces, giving a feel of light and airy.
 Fascinating farm implements adorn the wall, a reference to the period of CH James and heritage.
 The fit out is such that the indoors and outdoors meets seamlessly, with the windows opening up to accommodate the coffee bars, and its an easy stroll to the courtyard.